ethanbonn/capstone_simulation/README.md

   - Start FreeCAD (if you haven't done so already).
   - Enable the Report view (View → Panels → Report view).
   - Enable the Python console (View → Panels → Python console) see FreeCAD Scripting Basics.
- 2. import modules from our workspace
-  (ex. ``` from capstone_simulation import surface```)
+ 2. import modules from our workspace in the python console at the bottom of freecad page (ex. ``` from capstone_simulation import surface```)